Your campaign message only works if you are able to convey it to the audience. Have you considered what happens if the voters get your message wrong?

 Visuals are great because once they are seen, they evoke an emotional response that is in line with the voter’s mentality.
 Plan actionable goals where you make sure to be seen by the voter.
 Stay in their social media feed, plan face-to-face events and make the news.
 That is the way to be in the forefront of your voter’s mind.

 These are ten steps to get you through a communication strategy for your next campaign.
-Go through every step in advance with your campaign staff so that your message does not get lost on any likely voter.Tags: campaign message, campaign strategy, Canvassing, communication strategy, contact list, contacts, data, donor, fundraising communication, How-To, Political Campaigns, swing voter, volunteer management, voter data
+Go through every step in advance with your campaign staff so that your message does not get lost on any likely voter.Tags: campaign message, campaign strategy, Canvassing, communication strategy, contact list, contacts, data, donor, fundraising communication, swing voter, voter data